emkelley/watchmyspotify/README.md

 # Watch My Spotify

+## This readme is outdated, I'll update it to reflect Puppeteer changes when I get some free time

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/emkelley/watchmyspotify)

 A simple app that converts your public spotify playlists to a YouTube playlist.